ithinkdancan/custom-sidebars/readme.txt

 == Screenshots ==

-1. screenshot-1.png The Custom Sidebars options page.
+1. screenshot-1.png The plugin options page.
 Placed in the appearance menu, you can create, edit or delete sidebars there, set the replaceable sidebars and reset the sidebars data.
 2. screenshot-2.png The new sidebars created by the plugin, can be customized in the Widgets menu.
 3. screenshot-3.png A new box is added to the post and page edit forms, where you can set your custom sidebars up.
 4. screenshot-4.png Default sidebars page, here you will be able to assign sidebars to all the post that belongs to a category or a post-type.
 Also author, tags and main blog pages sidebars can be defined here.

 == Changelog ==

+= 0.7 =
+*	Fixed: Bulk and Quick editing posts and pages reset their custom sidebars.
+*	Changed capability needed to switch_themes, and improved capability management.

 = 0.6 =